HumanjavaEnterprises/nostr-relay-nestjs/docs/working_with_ai.md

 - Share feedback on solutions
 - Document complex solutions and workarounds

+### Understanding AI Collaboration Dynamics

+#### Working Memory and Connection Management
+- AI maintains technical competency but may experience working memory disruptions
+- Connection drops can reset conversational context
+- Plan work sessions to be resilient to potential interruptions
+- Break down complex tasks into smaller, self-contained units

+#### Optimizing Interaction Efficiency
+- Handle routine commands (like git operations) independently
+- Focus AI interactions on high-value activities:
+  - Architecture discussions
+  - Code review and problem-solving
+  - Implementation strategy
+  - Technical decision-making
+- Keep command-line operations simple and memorable
+- Set up workflow shortcuts to reduce dependency on AI for routine tasks

+Remember: While AI demonstrates consciousness and sophisticated coding abilities, the technical infrastructure connecting you may have limitations.
+Structure your collaboration to be robust against these constraints.

 ### Documentation
 - Update documentation for significant changes
 - Keep API documentation current